Unity-Technologies/ml-agents/docs/Installation-Windows.md

         width="500" border="10" />
 </p>

-## (Optional) Step 3: Set Environment Variables
+### Set Environment Variables

 You will need to add one environment variable and two path variables.

 To set the environment variable, type `environment variables` in the search bar (this can be reached by hitting the Windows key or the bottom left Windows button).
 You should see an option called __Edit the system environment variables__.

 <p align="center">
     <img src="images/edit_env_var.png"